 In ancient Egypt, there was a mythical creature that struck fear into the hearts of all who knew of it.
 Its name was Apophis, and it was believed to be a monstrous serpent that threatened the very balance of the universe.

-From the earliest days of Egyptian mythology to the height of its power, Apophis was a figure of terror and awe, whose power was said to be so great that even the gods themselves were forced to band together to keep it at bay.
+From the earliest days of Egyptian mythology to the height of Egyptian civilisation, Apophis was a figure of terror and awe, whose power was said to be so great that even the gods themselves were forced to band together to keep it at bay.

 But what was Apophis and why were the Egyptians so terrified of it?

-In ancient Egyptian mythology, Apophis was a malevolent deity or demon, often depicted as a giant serpent or snake.
+In ancient Egyptian mythology, Apophis, also known as Apep, was a malevolent deity or demon, often depicted as a giant serpent or snake.

 He was considered to be the embodiment of chaos, of destruction, and deep darkness.

-Ultimately, it was believed to be the primary enemy of the gods and the pharaoh.
+Ultimately, Apophis was believed to be the primary enemy of the gods and the pharaoh.

 The mysterious figure of Apophis appears in a variety of ancient Egyptian texts.

-It also features prominently in the Book of the Dead.
+He also features in the Book of the Dead.
 This was another a collection of funerary spells and instructions, but dates from the much later New Kingdom period (c.
 1550-1069 BCE).

-In particular, in the Book of the Dead, Apophis is portrayed as a powerful enemy of the deceased.
+In the Book of the Dead, Apophis is portrayed as a powerful enemy of the deceased.

 He must be defeated during the person's journey to the afterlife in order for the soul to pass safely into the Field of Reeds.